-Since then, very little has been announced and SLUG has pressed Worcestershire County Council for details on how the project is progressing.
-SLUG has now received a reply which we can share with you.
+After that, very little was announced and SLUG pressed Worcestershire County Council for details on how the project is progressing.
+SLUG received a reply in April 2017.

 The project will replace the existing inadequate railway interchange.
 This will be achieved by :